 The method of selection of Justin Potter Scholars is as follows: the Committee on Admissions of Vanderbilt School of Medicine recommends to the Justin Potter Medical Scholarship Committee candidates from the eleven southeastern states who have accepted official invitation to attend Vanderbilt.
 Candidates selected by the scholarship committee are then invited to Nashville for personal interviews (candidates will be reimbursed for their expenses).
-The committee, composed of outstanding businessmen, physicians, and educators, makes its final selection, and the successful candidates are designated "Justin Potter Medical Scholars."
+The committee, composed of outstanding businessmen, physicians, and educators, makes the final selection.
 CATHERINE EASTERLING MOUNTCASTLE SCHOLARS PROGRAM.
-The Catherine Easterling Mountcastle Scholars Program was established in 1983 through the generosity of Mrs. Mountcastle's family to support promising and needy students in Vanderbilt School of Medicine.
-Catherine Easterling Mountcastle Scholars will be selected, from students who have accepted official invitation to the School of Medicine, by the Scholars Selection Committee from a candidate list provided by the Committee on Admissions of the School of Medicine.
+The Catherine Easterling Mountcastle Scholars Program was established in 1983 through the generosity of Mrs. Mountcastle's family to support superior students who need financial aid to attend Vanderbilt School of Medicine.
+Catherine Easterling Mountcastle Scholars will be selected from students who have accepted official invitation to the School of Medicine, by the Scholars Selection Committee from a candidate list provided by the Committee on Admissions of the School of Medicine.